Michael-Tighe92/JavaScript-References-VS-Copying/README.md

 # JavaScript-References-VS-Copying

-- Some examples showing the difference bewtween references and copying.
+- Some examples showing the difference between references and copying.